fastrgv/AdaGate/README.md

 ## Build instructions for AdaGate:

 Three [pre-compiled] binary executables are delivered, one for Windows, one for gnu/linux and one for OSX.
 I think the Windows executable is fairly portable.
-It was built on Windows 10 in 32-bit mode.
+It was built on Windows 10 in 64-bit mode.
 The Mac binary should run on most any standard Mac with a recent version of OSX.
-The linux binary, adagate_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  GLFW3, SFML, FLAC, ogg, vorbis, crypto, openal.
+The linux binary, adagate_gnu, is intended to run in the presence of the directory "./libs/gnu", which contains GLFW3 libraries that can be, but need not be present on a target system.

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it may not run, and you will need to recompile.

 Build scripts for GNAT-GPL 2015 or newer are provided;  and due to a recent script change, a Windows or linux build machine need not have a C++ compiler installed.
 Only GNAT-GPL from AdaLibre is required (GNAT has its own g++).

 -------------------------------------------------------
-**msWin32** => wcmp32a.bat, wcmp32b.bat

-**msWin64** => wcmp64a.bat, wcmp64b.bat
+**msWin64** => wcmp.bat

 Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for 32bit AdaCore 2017 or 64bit AdaCore 2018 compilers.

 -------------------------------------------------------
-**MacOSX** => ocmps.sh
+**MacOSX** => ocmp.sh

-build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries GLFW or SFML installed.
+build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard libraries GLFW installed.
 This is used to build the executable named adagate_osx.
 Macs with a recent but standard configuration of OSX should be able to rebuild using this script, assuming you have GNAT GPL installed, as well as g++ from Xcode.

 ------------------------------------------------------
-**GNU/Linux** => lcmpd.sh ("aplay" sound), OR lcmpx.sh ("ALSA" sound)
+**GNU/Linux** => lcmp.sh

 utilizes the shared GLFW libraries that are delivered in this bundle under ./libs/gnu/.
 This is used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.